farao-community/farao-community.github.io/pages/docs/parameters/parameters.md

   If it is set to false, all CNECs are treated equally in the curative RAO.
   This parameter has no effect on the preventive RAO.
   This parameter should be set to true for CORE CC.
-  This parameter is not compatible with [do-not-optimize-cnec-secured-by-its-pst](#do-not-optimize-cnec-secured-by-its-pst).
+  This parameter is not compatible with [do-not-optimize-cnec-secured-by-its-pst](#do-not-optimize-cnec-secured-by-its-pst) for technical reasons.

 ### do-not-optimize-cnec-secured-by-its-pst {#do-not-optimize-cnec-secured-by-its-pst}
 - **Expected value**: a map with string keys and values.
 The keys should represent critical network element IDs, and the